PeteHemery/prelapse/README.md

 #### `gen` - Generate Configuration
 <details>
-<summary>generate markdown config</summary>
+<summary>Generate markdown format config file to describe file locations of groups of images</summary>
 Generates a markdown (.md) configuration file by scanning a directory, (the `-i`/`--inpath` which is the current directory by default) and sub-directories, for images.

-Each directory containing images will be added as a group with the config file.
+Each directory containing images will be added as a group within the config file, with the relative path of the directory as a group name.
 If there are pictures in multiple depths of sub-directories (i.e. folders in folders) then you can adjust the depth of the search using the `-d`/`--depth` parameter.
-To sort the images by time order instead of alphabetical order, use the `-t`/`--time` parameter.
-The final product a file called `prelapse_config.md` by default (modifiable with `-o`/`--outpath`) in the `inpath` directory.
+A value of `--depth 1` will exclude the sub-directories, and only pick up images in the current directory.

 This example will search the current working directory, and all sub-directories below the current working directory.